knickels/Player-Stage-Manual/INTRO.md

 export PKG_CONFIG_PATH=/usr/local/lib64/pkgconfig:$PKG_CONFIG_PATH}
 ```

-## A Note about TRY IT OUT boxes
+## A Note about TRY IT OUT sections
-There will be boxes scattered throughout this tutorial labeled TRY IT OUT
+There will be sections scattered throughout this tutorial labeled **TRY IT OUT**
 that explain how to run examples.
 You'll need to download the example code
 from
 [https://github.com/jennyhasahat/Player-Stage-Manual/archive/master.zip]
 (https://github.com/jennyhasahat/Player-Stage-Manual/archive/master.zip)
 which will contain the files.
-In these boxes, you'll be given commands to
+In these sections, you'll be given commands to
 type in a terminal
 window (or bash shell).
 They'll be shown prefixed with a carrot `>`.
 For
 example,